rlite/rlite/README.md

 It supports two configuration parameter:
- * **queued**: if 0, SDUs written are immediately forwarded (e.g. in process context to the destination flow; if different from 0, SDUs written are fowarded in a deferred context (a Linux workqueue in the current implementation).
+ * **queued**: if 0, SDUs written are immediately forwarded (e.g. in process context to the destination flow; if different from 0, SDUs written are forwarded in a deferred context (a Linux workqueue in the current implementation).
  * **drop-fract**: if different from 0, an SDU packet is dropped every **drop-fract** SDUs.